ankitrb/first_repo/README.md

 Hi,

 My name is Ankit Borkhataria.
 I am a graduate student pursuing masters in Business Analytics from University of Connecticut.
+I am from India.